Fox-McCloud-MX/java10-features/README.md

-# Java 8 Project Template
+# Java 10 new Features
-Single Java 8 Maven Template